 - With playback stopped, hit the C key to enable cycle mode.

-- In the Item Chooser (VO+I), select the last item called Right Locator Handle.
+- In the Item Chooser (VO+I), select the first item called Right Locator Handle.

 - Interact with the Right Locator, and move it forward a measure at a time with VO+Right Arrow.